With each strike, fears grow that Israel, the US and Iran's allies are inching closer to all-out war

 The U.S., which has provided crucial military and diplomatic support for Israel’s offensive, is widely seen as the only power capable of ending it.
 Iran’s allies seem to believe Washington will step in if its own costs get too high — hence the attacks on U.S. bases and international shipping.

-U.S. Secretary of State Antony Blinken, the European Union’s top diplomat, Josep Borrell, and German Foreign Minister Annalena Baerbock are all back in the region this week, with the aim of trying to contain the violence through diplomacy.
+U.S. Secretary of State Antony Blinken, European Union foreign policy chief Josep Borrell and German Foreign Minister Annalena Baerbock are all back in the region this week, with the aim of trying to contain the violence through diplomacy.

 “The Americans do not want an open war with Iran, and the Iranians do not want an open war with the United States,” said Ali Hamadeh, an analyst who writes for Lebanon’s An-Nahar newspaper.
 “Therefore, there are negotiations by fire.”

-Associated Press writers Bassem Mroue in Beirut and Julia Frankel in Jerusalem contributed.
+Associated Press writers Bassem Mroue in Beirut and Julia Frankel in Jerusalem contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.